Phase 2: Completing & Submitting the Application

-Program applications are managed through our online system through which applicants log in, complete required information, and upload supporting documents.
-The DS-7002, which employers complete, is built into our online application system and must be electronically signed by each phase supervisor and the applicant before submitting the application to InterExchange.
+Please ensure that host employers review the DS-7002 Training Plan Guide and Employer Instructions before submitting a training plan.
 Once an application is approved, the fully executed and final version of the DS-7002 printed on the official Department of State form can be accessed from the participant’s or employer’s online application.
 Under no circumstances should anyone but the employer complete this document.

 Please note that upon submitting an application to InterExchange, we create and send an invoice.
 Therefore, the Fee and Refund Schedule goes into effect upon submission.

 InterExchange provides all International Cooperators with fees that reflect a discount from the standard rate.
 Each International Cooperator is permitted to charge additional fees above InterExchange’s discounted fees in order to cover recruitment and administrative costs.
-The fees that you may charge are those agreed upon in your program agreement with InterExchange Career Training USA.
+The fees that you may charge are those agreed upon in your annual program agreement with InterExchange Career Training USA.
 If you wish to make any changes to your fee and/or refund schedule, you must notify InterExchange in writing and obtain confirmation of our acceptance of the proposed change(s) before implementation.

-Applicants with pre-existing medical conditions or mental health issues should consult their home-country physicians prior to coming to the U.S. to ensure conditions or issues will not worsen if subject to travel-related stress, culture shock, change in diet or climate, etc. Applicants who require continued or extended hospital care and medical treatment while in the U.S. that, in InterExchange’s opinion, interferes with the intended purpose of the program will be asked to return home to seek care at their own expense and may have their program ended.
+Applicants with pre-existing medical conditions or mental health issues should consult their home-country physicians prior to coming to the U.S. to ensure conditions or issues will not worsen if subject to travel-related stress, culture shock, change in diet or climate, etc. Participants who require continued or extended hospital care and medical treatment while in the U.S. that, in InterExchange’s opinion, interfere with the intended purpose of the program will be asked to return home to seek care at their own expense and may have their program ended.